atom/exception-reporting/README.md

-## Metrics
+## Exception reporting

-A simple plugin that reports usage statistics.
+A simple plugin that reports javascript exceptions to haystack.

+For haystack's API see https://github.campfirenow.com/room/460265/paste/1044103238

-### Collected data
+### TODO

-* When the plugin is loaded
-  * The project path
-  * The login of the user (if USER is set)
-  * A unique session id
-* When the plugin is unloaded
-  * The project path
-  * The login of the user (if USER is set)
-  * A unique session id
+* Figure out how to properly authenticate to haystack
+  * I'm not sure how secure the credentials need to be.
+* Figure out if we need to provision the atom app ahead of time.